Skip to main content

 Network Leadership

 Peter Imming received degrees in pharmacy and chemistry and a PhD and venia legendi in pharmaceutical chemistry from a German university.
-He has been involved in drug chemistry teaching and research in Germany, the UK, China, and other countries.
-Currently, he is head of a pharmaceutical/medicinal… Read more
+He has been involved in drug chemistry teaching and research in Germany, the UK, China, Ethiopia and other countries.
+Until retirement in 2025, he was head of… Read more

 Network Speakers